YHChen25/Microrobot-swarm-simulation/README.md

 ## Overview

 Microrobot swarms exhibit complex collective behaviors that enable applications such as targeted delivery and micromanipulation.
-However, learning such behaviors in physical systems is challenging due to limited data availability and experimental constraints.
+However, learning such behaviors in physical systems is challenging due to strong inter-particle interactions, environmental disturbances, and limited access to scalable training data.

-This repository provides a high-fidelity simulation platform for learning microrobot swarm behaviors and control, together with demonstration code for training and deployment.
+This repository provides a high-fidelity simulation platform for learning microrobot swarm behaviors and control, along with demonstration code for training and deployment.

 ---